Keeping your cat's digestive system healthy

 Important nutrients for your cat’s digestion

 Every element of your cat’s food can play a role in supporting their delicate digestive system and, in turn, their overall health.
 To get advice on the best diet for your cat and their specific needs or sensitivities, it’s always best to ask your vet.
 But let’s look at the key nutrients and factors that are important for every cat’s digestive system.

 Understanding cat digestive issues

 As a cat’s digestive system is so delicately balanced, it can be particularly prone to problems.
-Things that can give your cat an upset stomach include changes to their diet, stress or anxiety and underlying health issues.
+Things that can give your cat an upset stomach include changes to their diet, stress/anxiety and underlying health issues.

 Common digestive problems in cats

 Microscopic parasites can settle in your cat’s intestines and cause severe diarrhoea, which can lead to dehydration and weight loss, not to mention abdominal discomfort.
-Talk to your veterinarian if you think your cat has parasites, as they can recommend medication to help clear them.
+Talk to your vet if you think your cat has parasites, as they can prescribe medication to help clear them.

 If one or more of your cat’s digestive organs becomes inflamed, it could cause your cat discomfort and other problems.
 The effects can include chronic vomiting and diarrhoea, weight loss and a change in appetite.
 They may even have a big increase in appetite as they attempt to get the nutrients they need.

 Signs to look out for